bgamari/ghc-wiki-import/pattern-synonyms/associating-synonyms.md

 In this example, `P` is once again polymorphic in the constructor `f`.
 It might seem that we should only allow `P` when there is an instance for `C Identity` in scope.
-However, we completely ignore class constraints as a user may provide an orphan instance whichs allows the pattern to be used.
+However, we completely ignore class constraints as a user may provide an orphan instance which allows the pattern to be used.
 Despite this, it is more conservative and perhaps less surprising to require that the correct instance is in scope.